 - Stealing passwords and other information saved on your web browser.

-If you want to remove this nasty malware from your web browser, then we strongly reccomend that you folow the removal steps that have been posted beneath this article.
+If you want to remove this nasty malware from your web browser, then we strongly recommend that you follow the removal steps that have been posted beneath this article.
 They contain the steps, necessary to help you erase this software effectively from your Mac and secure it.
 For the best protection and removal, cyber-security experts strongly recommend that you scan your computer using an advanced anti-malware software.
-Such a program is made so that it helps detect and automatically take care of Expecting Value line error and other malware that may be infecting your Mac.
+Such a program is made so that it helps detect and automatically take care of this nasty error pop-up and other malware that may be infecting your Mac.